 Additionally, recommended strategies for employers from the CDC can found at this link.

 - What You Need to Know Document [DOWNLOAD]

 - What To Do If You Are Sick Document [DOWNLOAD]

 - Stop the Spread of Germs Poster [DOWNLOAD]

 While this pandemic is far from over, government executives have laid out the framework to reopen our economy and it's important we all work together to do so as safely as possible.

 On April 16, 2020, President Trump released his approach to reopening our nation’s economy, a plan focused on empowering governors to tailor a phased reopening based on the health situation of individual states.
 A detailed explanation of the President’s “Opening Up America Again” plan can be found on the White House's website.

-In an effort to help connect job seekers with available positions as we begin to open the economy, Texas Workforce Commission encourages those looking for employment opportunities to visit their website which currently has more than 2 million resumes from Texas job seekers.
+In an effort to help connect job seekers find available positions as we begin to open the economy, Texas Workforce Commission encourages those looking for employment opportunities to visit their website which currently has nearly 3 million resumes from Texas job seekers.
 On this system, employers can post job openings, find candidates, and review labor market information.